Design System

 Why we decided to build it?

 In a fast-moving startup like ours, speed often outweighed polish.
 But with frequent iterations, we started facing inconsistency.
 It became hard to track what worked and what didn’t.
-To bring clarity and alignment, we needed a single source of truth, a comprehensive and scalable design system.

 To get inspired, we looked outward, particularly at how other companies were approaching their design systems, with a strong focus on B2B SaaS products.